pgadmin-org/pgadmin4/docs/en_US/import_export_servers.rst

 .. code-block:: bash

-    /path/to/python /path/to/setup.py --load-servers input_file.json
+    /path/to/python /path/to/setup.py load-servers input_file.json

     # or, to replace the list of servers with the newly imported one:

-    /path/to/python /path/to/setup.py --load-servers input_file.json --replace
+    /path/to/python /path/to/setup.py load-servers input_file.json --replace

-    # or, to specify a non-default user name to own the new servers:
+    # or, to specify a non-default user name and auth source (the default is Internal) to own the new servers:

-    /path/to/python /path/to/setup.py --load-servers input_file.json --user user@example.com
+    /path/to/python /path/to/setup.py load-servers input_file.json --user user@example.com

     # to specify a pgAdmin config DB file:

-    /path/to/python /path/to/setup.py --load-servers input_file.json --sqlite-path /path/to/pgadmin4.db
+    /path/to/python /path/to/setup.py load-servers input_file.json --sqlite-path /path/to/pgadmin4.db

 If any Servers are defined with a Server Group that is not already present in the configuration database, the required Group will be created.